bradenwright/music-lesson/docs/PROJECT_PLAN.md

 - **Global Lesson Library**: Instructor's repository of all lessons across students
 - **Template System**: Create lesson plans that can be customized per student
 - **Song Library**: Shared song database with student-specific notes
+  - Reusable charts and GuitarPro files
+  - Song metadata (key, tempo, difficulty, etc.)
+  - Link to existing charts/GP files when creating new lesson plans
 - **Knowledge Base**: Global music theory library with student-specific applications
 - **Customization**: Ability to modify shared templates (change songs, adjust difficulty, etc.) for individual students
+- **Lesson Plan Generation Interface**:
+  - Web-based interface for creating lesson plans
+  - Pulls from global catalog/library for suggestions
+  - Can reuse existing songs with their charts and GP files
+  - AI-assisted generation with context from existing lessons

 **Example Use Case**:
 - Instructor has a "Bluegrass Basics" lesson plan template